vladimirlojanica/ideas/README.md

 * February 2020 [See ideas2, Another 85+ Ideas For Computing](https://github.com/samsquire/ideas2)
 * [See ideas3](https://github.com/samsquire/ideas3)
 * Please use the issues to discuss the ideas!
+* You don't have to read these ideas in order, you can jump about.

 Thank you to all the contributors who have been sending in examples and corrections!